 A case could be made for Northern Ireland as well.
 At least Wales has the Royal Family.

 The Midwest states that make up Flyover Country are considered this to the rest of the US.

-The ultimate example of American geography would probably be Delaware.
+The ultimate example of American geography would probably be Delaware (described as "possibly the most obscure American state" in The Lost Continent by Bill Bryson).
 Aside from housing Dover Air Force Base, being home to the most favorable corporate laws and most well-developed corporate common law, Delaware is a non-entity for most of the population, with, again, the notable exception of everyone whose corporation is headquartered in Delaware for tax reasons (63% of the Fortune 500 are incorporated in Delaware).

 Delaware's major claim to fame is being the first colony to become a state.